-CIMMYT celebrated its 50th anniversary in 2016, and as part of the events and activities to mark this occasion, the CIMMYT Museum was created in the Center’s El Batan campus in Texcoco, Mexico.
+CIMMYT celebrated its 50th anniversary, and as part of the events and activities to mark this occasion, the CIMMYT Museum was created in the Center’s El Batan campus in Texcoco, Mexico.

 The planning for the CIMMYT Museum responded to the varying needs of a unique institution: the Museum serves as the public face of the Center, highlighting its successes, impacts and partnerships.
 It delivers time-appropriate encounters to a diverse groups of visitors ranging from visiting delegations, to donors, to partners, to internal staff, and school groups.